 While the eleven individual fields with surviving ridge and furrow in Tugby are not claimed to be of international importance, their rarity in the Plan Area and across the Midlands means that any further, avoidable, loss would be irreversibly detrimental.
-In conformity with paragraph 194 of the National Planning Policy Framework (including footnote 63) and following the recommendation of Historic England all surviving ridge and furrow in the Plan Area should now be regarded as a non-designated heritage asset and taken into account in the planning system as the visible evidence of a component of national heritage comparable in significance to that of surviving medieval buildings.
+In conformity with paragraph 194 of the National Planning Policy Framework (including footnote 63) and following the recommendation of Historic England all surviving ridge and furrow in the Plan Area should now be regarded as a non-designated heritage asset and taken into account in the planning system as the visible evidence of a component of national heritage.

 POLICY ENV 4: RIDGE AND FURROW - The areas of ridge and furrow earthworks mapped in figure 10 are non-designated local heritage assets.
-Any loss or damage arising from a development proposal (or a change of land use requiring planning permission) is to be avoided; the local benefits

-Tugby and Keythorpe Neighbourhood Plan Submission November 2021 of such development must be balanced against the significance of the ridge and furrow features as heritage assets.
+Any loss or damage arising from a development proposal (or a change of land use requiring planning permission) is to be avoided; the local benefits of such development must be balanced against the significance of the ridge and furrow features as heritage assets.